rethinkdb/rethinkdb-rs/api/java/document-manipulation/literal.md

 }
 ```

 That will preserve `city` and other existing fields.
-But to replace the entire `data` document with a new object, use `literal`:
+But to replace the entire `data` document with a new object, use `literal`.

+__Example:__ Replace one nested document with another rather than merging the fields.

 ```java
 r.table("users").get(1)